This project is continued from How to Build a 2×6 Porch Rail – Part 3.

 The 2×2 support picket is anchored to the wall with 3 inch stainless steel screws:

-Cedar picket after fastening to the wall with four (4) stainless steel screws:
+Cedar picket fastened to the wall with four (4) stainless steel wood screws:

 You may be asking yourself “How do I know a 2×2 picket is sufficient to support the porch rail plus the loads imposed by a person leaning, pushing or sitting on the rail?!”
 Answer: The exterior corner of the wall is made of 2×4 framing which the 3″ inch stainless steel screws are driven into, making the picket a very sturdy load bearing attachment.
 I was confident the screws hit the wall framing because resistance steadily increased as I drove the screws and I never “punched through” into a void, confirming contact with a 2×4 framing member.